zehnm/gc-unified-lib/README.md

     - `options.port` - (Default: 4998) Port to connect to
     - `options.reconnect` - (Default: false) Try to reconnect if connection is lost
     - `options.reconnectInterval` - (Default: 3000) Time (in milliseconds) between reconnection attempts
+    - `options.reconnectIntervalMax` - (Default: 10000) Maximum time (in milliseconds) between reconnection attempts when using a `reconnectBackoffFactor`
+    - `options.reconnectBackoffFactor` - (Default: 1.5) Increase `reconnectIntervall` duration by the specified factor until `reconnectIntervalMax` is reached.
     - `options.connectionTimeout` - (Default: 3000) Timeout (in milliseconds) when connection attempt is assumed to be failed. error event will be emitted.
     - `options.retryInterval`- (Default: 99) Time (in milliseconds) between resending attempts (when busyIR is received)
     - `options.sendTimeout` - (Default: 500) Time (in milliseconds) after which a sent command will be assumed lost
+    - `options.tcpKeepAlive` - (Default: false) Enable/ disable the native TCP keep-alive functionality
+    - `options.tcpKeepAliveInitialDelay` - (Default: 30000) Set the delay in milliseconds between the last data packet received and the first keepalive probe.
+Setting 0 will leave the value unchanged from the default (or previous) setting.

 _Examples_